 We actually love Vegas in January.
 The cool air means you can actually get out and get things done, unlike the heat of the summer when all thoughts simply turn to staying cool and avoiding the Sun.

-For the most part, night or day the temperature in Vegas is a perfect 70°F (21°C) because you are indoor in the temperature-controlled casinos where everything is perfect.
+For the most part, night or day the temperature in Vegas is a perfect 70°F (21°C) because you are indoors in the temperature-controlled casinos where everything is perfect.
 The cooler night temps hardly affect you at all apart from transiting from casino to casino.

 The days are much shorter but Vegas is a 24-hour city and the early nights barely affect anything.